sonydevworld/spresense/examples/lte_websocket/README.txt

   To test WebSocket chat subprotocol, type on nsh like this.
     nsh> lte_websocket chat WebSocket Works!

-  If successful, output following message with some debug messages.
+  When it works well, output following message with some debug messages.
     "exiting cwebsocket : SUCCESS"
-  If fail, output following message with some debug messages.
+  When it faced on some errors, output following message with some debug messages.
     "exiting cwebsocket : FAILURE"

   This test uses the following parameters.
     uri         : ws://ruby-websockets-chat.herokuapp.com:80/
     subprotocol : chat
     handle      : WebScoket
-    messages    : Works!
+    text        : Works!

   [Chat subprotocol (secure)]